remult/remult/docs/tutorials/react-next/live-query.md

 Adjust the `useEffect` hook in the `page.tsx` file
 //TODO - applyChanges should not apply sort.
+//TODO - check that use effect will unsubscribe completely when it needs to.
 ```ts
 useEffect(() => {
   return taskRepo